 Orcs are a created race.
 The foul and unpredictable god Gruumsh made them with the intent of creating the perfect warrior species; as adaptable as men but more aggressive and physically powerful.
-His vision was flawed, however, and the orcs' aggression and self-loathing prevented them ever cooperating for long.
+His vision was flawed, however, and the orcs' aggression and self-loathing prevented them ever co-operating for long.
 Orcs are frequently welded by strong leaders into temporary empires that then collapse again after their deaths.

-Their alliance with the human Erlyid Empire has changed them, and some live within that empire as nearly-equal citizens.
-The majority have reclaimed one of their ancestral fortresses in recent years and are engaged in a tentative process of establishing better relations with their neighbors.
-Underneath, though, the fundamental slavering brute orc remains.
+Their alliance with the human Erlyid Empire has changed them, and some lived within that empire as nearly-equal citizens.
+After the orcs returned from the Empire to their ancestral fortresses, the Orc hero Gorfang Deathdrinker welded the race into a single empire, the Gorfangach.
+Though the empire did not long survive Gorfang himself, the orcs remain in their cities and pose a constant threat to civilization in the east.

 Lizardmen were originally a race of barely-sentient creatures living in the Trakar swamps in primitive villages and raiding occasionally into the western Northlands.
 Some of them were genetically modified by the Dark Dragon Varkar Barduric to create a race of soldiers for his conquests, and these more advanced creatures have achieved a higher level of culture than their feral ancestors.
-Many live in comparative peace with humans in Dalaghendor.

-Other races of note include the following: Centaurs, man-horse hybrids from the Asedor forest; the giant armoured panserbørne bears from the arctic wastes north of the Engeror mountains; half-orcs and half-elves, Varkar's mighty offspring by a variety of different races collectively called the Kin; the slitheren or ratmen, most successful of the Curst creatures spawned by the Desolation.
+Other races of note include the following: Centaurs, man-horse hybrids from the Asedor forest; the giant armoured panserbørne bears from the arctic wastes north of the Engeror mountains; half-orcs and half-elves; Varkar's mighty offspring by a variety of different races collectively called the Kin; the slitheren or ratmen, most successful of the Curst creatures spawned by the Desolation.
 Other planes of existence are home to far more strange and wonderful peoples.